treeverse/lakeFS/docs/reference/commands.md

       --from string       prefix to read from (e.g. "s3://bucket/sub/path/"). must not be in a storage namespace -h, --help              help for ingest
-      --to string         lakeFS path to load objects into (e.g. "lakefs://repo/branch/sub/path/") -v, --verbose           print stats for each individual object staged
+      --to string         lakeFS path to load objects into (e.g. "lakefs://repo/branch/sub/path/")
 ```